 Let's see, there's a bunch of ways to get here depending on where you're coming from.

-Coming in from Richmond, do the I-64 thing till you hit exit 264, I-664.
+exit 264 for I-664.
 Take it south until you see the signs for US460/58.

 The dotted purple line above the CSX track used to be the Virginian Rwy right-of-way.

 The CSX line is the old Seaboard tracks - the former N&W line is now Norfolk Southern.

 The N/S line next to County Road 604 was the former Atlantic Coast line, next, to the left, was the Southern RR.

 The dotted orange line left of the Southern was the old N&S RR, with a turntable and roundhouse on the south side of Washington.

 In the early 1990's the people of Suffolk

 developed a new interest in preserving their rapidly deteriorating